Axlefublr/helix/README.md

 In prompts (command mode, pickers, etc), <kbd>alt+,</kbd> moves you to the start of the line and <kbd>alt+.</kbd> to the end, like <kbd>ctrl+a</kbd> and <kbd>ctrl+e</kbd> also do.

+`shell_replace_with_output` mappable action, that acts like `shell_pipe`, but doesn't pipe the selections into the command.
+So, just execute a command and replace selections with the output.

 ---

 <div align="center">